For the Common Defense

 In short, threats to the United States and the world are escalating, not regressing.
 Nonetheless, the notion has emerged that a panacea to America’s fiscal woes can be found in stripping national security of the priority it was assigned in the Constitution and the funding necessary to meet that requirement.

 Even as these threats intensify, the United States military has undertaken $350-$400 billion in cuts imposed by the current administration.
 These cuts have already compromised our ability as a nation to carry out current missions.
-Now, the recently enacted “Budget Control Act of 2011” has empowered a congressional “super committee” to devise federal budget cuts in an effort to reign in the nation’s skyrocketing debt.
+Now, the recently enacted “Budget Control Act of 2011” has empowered a congressional “super committee” to devise federal budget cuts in an effort to rein in the nation’s skyrocketing debt.
 Unfortunately, this legislation effectively guarantees that the burden of such cuts falls disproportionately upon the military – whether in the form of the proposal that super committee may devise or, in the event of its rejection, in the form of the “sequestration” provisions mandated by the law.

 We believe these budget priorities reveal a shortsightedness that puts the nation in danger.
 Economic prosperity depends on a strong national defense.
 Without the liberty our military secures, economic growth and prosperity are likely to prove unsustainable, irrespective of our fiscal condition.
 Consequently, present and emerging dangers internationally make a robust national security posture essential to our future wellbeing.
 It is not simply ill-advised to consider the necessary investments in defense as bill-payers to avoid cuts in entitlements and discretionary domestic spending; it is reckless.